Leowrin/Arduino-Airplane/README.md

 Tx is the remote control Arduino.
 Rx is the controlled Arduino, or basically the airplane.

+If a variable starts upper case, it's defined at the beginning of the code and is recurrent.

 * HC-12 Com.
 Folder : Files useful for HC-12 module Communication.